demandchain/developer.offerengine.com/content/v3/get_deals.md

 ### Category parameters

 category
 : _Optional String_ : Filter deals by category.
-Deals can be returned in the category "foo" using ?filter=category=foo.
+Deals can be returned in the category "foo" using ?filter=category[foo].
 Deals can be returned in multiple categories using ?filter=category[foo,bar].

 subcategory
 : _Optional String_ : Filter deals by subcategory.
-Deals can be returned in the subcategory "foo" using ?filter=subcategory=foo.
+Deals can be returned in the subcategory "foo" using ?filter=subcategory[foo].
 Deals can be returned in multiple subcategories using ?filter=subcategory[foo,bar].

 ### Price parameters